Skip to content

 Possible F-Droid Flavor Work

-If scanner output rejects optional native AI/routing dependencies, create an F-Droid build path that disables or patches those packages while keeping maps, guides, notes, backups, tools, and imported documents working.
+The fdroid flavor already excludes Google ML Kit and the local AI runtimes (ExecuTorch, llama.rn).
+If scanner output rejects other optional native dependencies (Skia, routing, ZIM), extend the same env-driven pattern (JS shims + react-native.config.js exclusions + scandelete) while keeping maps, guides, notes, backups, tools, and imported documents working.
 Do this only from actual scanner evidence.

 Ark is beta software.
 Verify critical information with official sources and field training.